Successful marketers know how to go the extra mile when promoting their brands, products, and services.

 If someone is shopping for a new smartphone, how can they turn down this offer?
 If they buy one smartphone, they’ll get another one free.

-But this is a great marketing plan because the money isn’t made on the actual devices.
+This is a great marketing plan because for marketers the money isn’t made on the actual devices.
 Wireless providers make all their profits from their plans.

 It’s worth it to give away something that’s worth a few hundred dollars.
-Now, instead of adding one device to the contract, the customer will add two and pay for two plans.
+Think of it this way, instead of adding one device to the contract, the customer will add two and pay for two plans.

 Typically, words such as fear and greed don’t have a positive connotation.
 But not every emotion needs to be negative.